Graduate Program in Occupational Therapy

 e.
 Varicella titer (determined through a blood draw as having had chicken pox is not sufficient to avoid getting it again, a titer assures a level of protection)

 f.
-Hepatitis B series – must be started by September of the third year, or professional phase (they are administered over a span of several months)
+Hepatitis B series – must be started by September of the first semester of the professional phase (they are administered over a span of several months)

 B. Current CPR Certification for children and adults: (American Red Cross or American Heart Association approved) It must be for the healthcare provider.